lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
-A very common activity in epidemiology is testing for interactions and running sensitivity analyses.
+Let's discuss testing for interactions and running sensitivity analyses.

 ---